wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

-   A domain name can fail validation for two general reasons: a legitimate security failure such as due to an attack or compromise of some sort, or as a result of misconfiguration on the part of an domain administrator.
+   A domain name can fail validation for two general reasons: a legitimate security failure such as due to an attack or compromise of some sort, or as a result of misconfiguration on the part of a zone administrator.
 As domains transition to DNSSEC, the most common reason for a validation failure has been misconfiguration.
 Thus, domain administrators should be sure to read [RFC6781] in full.
 They should also pay special attention to Section 4.2, pertaining to key rollovers, which appear to be the cause of many recent validation failures.

    It is also possible that some DNSSEC validation failures could arise